deeplearning-ai-research/Executioner/README.md

 ### Commonly-Used Software

-Where available, it would be useful to provide plugins to analytical software, such as MATLAB, Scilab, Octave, ModelCenter, etc.
+Where available, it would be useful to provide plugins to analytical software, such as Matlab, Scilab, Octave, ModelCenter, etc.  For example, one could run a Matlab command, passing in the inputs and reading the outputs:

-    # callback function is provided a reference to Matlab environment
-    def outputParser(matlabEnv):
-        return { "X":matlabEnv.get("X"), "Y":matlabEnv.get("Y") }

     executioner = Executioner()
     executioner.onStart(StartMatlabEngine())
+    executioner.add(RunMatlabCommand("myFunction", input=["${field1}", "${field2}"], output=["X", "Y"]))
+    executioner.onComplete(RunMatlabCommand("exit"))

+Or load the fields into Matlab's memory prior to invoking a script:

+    executioner = Executioner()
+    executioner.onStart(StartMatlabEngine())
     executioner.add(SetMatlabFields()) # load fields into memory in Matlab executioner.add(RunMatlabScript("myScript.m"))
-    executioner.add(ParseMatlabOutput(outputParser))
+    executioner.add(GetMatlabFields("X", "Y"))
     executioner.onComplete(RunMatlabCommand("exit"))